London City Pass Comparison

 1. Passes that are valid for a certain number of consecutive days during which you can visit all the included attractions.

-2. Passes that are only valid for a certain number of attractions, but allow you much more time to visit them all.
+2. Passes that are only valid for a certain number of attractions.

 Both types of passes have their pros and cons.
 You can see which pass works according to which model in this overview: